symbol/symbol-docs/source/cli/overview.rst

     $> export NEM2_PROFILE=mijin_test_net_profile

-If you don't have a private key to create a profile you can generate a new account, add a node url and save it as default or named profile.
+If you do not have a private key to create a profile you can generate a new account, add a node url and save it as default or named profile.

 .. code-block:: bash